sauce-archives/help/docs/general-reference/settings.md

 <h3 id="plans">Testing Plans</h3>

 After the signup you will start with a <b>free plan</b>.
 You will be able to upload your app and try out most of the features on the platform.
-It's not a trial, so you will be able to stay on the free plan unlimited in time.
+This is not a trial, so you will be able to stay on the free plan for as long as you like.
 The free plan allows you to access a selection of free Nexus devices.
 <img class="center shadow" src="/img/settings/free_devices.png"><br>

 The <b>professional plans</b> allow you test on all of the hundreds of real devices and enjoy additional support services, e.g. direct live support through our <a href="https://app.testobject.com/#/chat" target="_blank">Chat Tool</a> while testing. <br>